mudspringhiker/openstreetmap_datawrangling/ReadMe.md

         name = ' '.join(newparts)
         return name

-In fixing common problems such as spellling out the full street name in abbreviated names, a problem occurred where there is more than one meaning to the abbreviation.
+In fixing common problems such as spellling out the full street names in abbreviated names, a problem occurred where there is more than one meaning to the abbreviation.
 For example:

-- Pecan St (Pecan Street) vs. Rue de St Germanaine (Rue de Saint Germaine)
+- "St" in "Pecan St" (Pecan Street) and Rue de St Germanaine (Rue de Saint Germaine)
-- I H 35 (Interstate Highway 35) vs. Avenue H (as is)
+- "H" and "I" in "I H 35" (Interstate Highway 35) and "Avenue H" (as is) and "Avenue I" (as is)
-- C R (Country Road) vs. Avenue C (as is)
+- "C" in "C R" (Country Road) and "Avenue C" (as is)
+- "N" in "N ..."
+(North) and "Avenue N" (as is)

-This problem was addressed by adding some lines to the "update_name" function, which was part of the exercise in the course.
-In the course, the update_name function uses a dictionary ("mapping") of abbreviated to unabbreviated pairs of street names to update the street name. elif statements were used.
+This problem was addressed by adding some lines to the "update_name" function, which was used in the case study exercises.
+In the case study, the "update_name" function uses a dictionary ("mapping") of abbreviated to unabbreviated pairs of street names to update the street names. elif statements were used.
+In the "update_name" function below, lines of code were added to address the problems above.
 "St" for "Saint" was updated first before "St" for "Street".
-"N", "C", "I" and "H" were also attended to first before mapping them to the "mapping" dict.
-The other functions "update_farm_ranch_to_market" and "append_highway" were added towards the last part of the function so there done last after spelling out the abbreviations.
+"N", "C", "I" and "H" were also attended to first before mapping them to the "mapping" dictionary.
+The other functions "update_farm_ranch_to_market" and "append_highway" were added towards the last part of the function, after the "unabbreviations".

     def update_name(name, mapping):
         parts = name.split()